Our Residential Treatment supports children who struggle to be safe at home, often facing emotional, behavioral, and psychiatric challenges.

-DABSJ's Residential Program is located on a beautiful 25-acre campus in Grand Rapids, Michigan.
-Children live in eight-bedroom residential homes.
+Nestled in the woods on DABSJ’s 36-acre campus, our Residential Treatment homes provide a healthy family-like atmosphere.
 Each home has a comfortable living area with floor-to-ceiling windows, an open kitchen, dining area, and a large recreation room.
 Outside, kids use our sidewalks for biking and skating and playing on our basketball court and large ball field.
 The nature around the homes provides a serene environment for healing – from the trees and babbling stream, to a community garden and visits from wildlife.